BaptisteFrc/Median_Smoothing_Certification/README.md

-# Title

-Certification and Robustness of Neural Networks by Gaussian Smoothing
+# Certification and Robustness of Neural Networks by Gaussian Smoothing

 ## Description of the project